 - Preheat your oven to 180 degrees Celsius.

 - Sift flour, baking powder and salt into a bowl and set to the side.
-Beat the icing sugar, olive oil, vanilla essence, lemon zest and juice in a free standing mixer on a medium speed until all ingredients are well mixed.
+Beat the icing sugar, olive oil, lemon zest and juice in a free standing mixer on a medium speed until all ingredients are well mixed.
 The mixture will take on a bright yellow colour and smooth texture.
 Add in the egg and mix until well combined.
 Using a spatula, scrape down the sides of the bowl to ensure everything is well mixed.

 - Turn the mixer down to low and add in one third of the flour mixture.
 Repeat this step two more times until all the flour mixture has been added and everything is well combined.